PdxCodeGuild/Class_Raven/Code/Austen/python/contents.md

 ## Week 3
 - [x] lab_14 ATM
   ```
-  Having trouble running the code.
+  "Having trouble running the code.
   I created an account successfully and signed in, but entering "check balance" as my option crashes the program.
-Perhaps store the options as a dictionary and display each with a number so it's clear what should be entered?
+  Perhaps store the options as a dictionary and display each with a number so it's clear what should be entered?"
   ```
 - [x] lab_16 search_sort
 - [x] lab_17 contact_list